lifeart/ember-language-server/README.md

 # Ember Language Server

+> [!IMPORTANT]
+> This fork now merged to official language server, so, for actual codebase look at [ember-tooling/ember-language-server](https://github.com/ember-tooling/ember-language-server)

 [![Greenkeeper badge](https://badges.greenkeeper.io/lifeart/ember-language-server.svg)](https://greenkeeper.io/)

 The Ember Language Server (ELS) implements the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) for Ember.js projects.
 ELS enables editors to provide features like auto complete, goto definition and diagnostics.
 To get these features, you have to install the plugin for your editor.